 The Future is in Subscription-Based Services

-Subscription-based services have proved that it can be effective both for the customers as well as businesses.
+Subscription-based services have proved that it can be effective both for customers and businesses.
 Just like Amazon did it with Amazon Prime.
-It offers flexibility to users and garners recurring sales for the businesses.
+It offers flexibility to users and garners recurring sales for businesses.
 In 2016 the subscription-based services accounted for over $157 billion.
-Also, the projection is that in 2020 it will be over $201 billion.
+Also, subscription-based services are projected to grow over $201 billion by 2020.

 Not just services, products too can be sold on a subscription basis.
 The Dollar Shave Club garnered $615 million in just 5 years by selling razors on a subscription basis.

 The personalized shopping experience is already a real thing now, however, it’s going to be big in the coming year.
 Banner marketing, remarketing, email marketing, etc is part of the personalized shopping experience.
 The idea is to cater to customers with products and services that are more interested in.
 Create personalized shopping by tracking customers browsing habits and previous shopping experience.
 Amazon did its best by recommending products similar to what they bought before.
 In coming years we are going to see more of this.
 E-commerce business will cater more to the customer by predicting their individual interest.
 One platform will act differently for different customers.

 With advancing technology, product customization has become more accessible and simpler.
 Consumers today want customized products for everything from gifts to shoes and also for makeup items and furniture.
 Personalized products give a sense of ownership to customers because customers create their own products.
 It also adds value to the products.
 Therefore, customers will most likely pay more for the customized product.

 - Landing pages with videos also improve CRO by more than 85%.